kubernetes/enhancements/keps/sig-network/4410-k8s-network-interface/README.md

 The specifics of "Network Readiness" is an implementation detail.
 We need to provide this RPC to the user.

-We should consider the trade offs to using a Native K8s Network object or CRD's.
-Using a native object would allow passing a slice of network type to AttachNetwork

 Since the network runtime can be run separated from the container runtime, you can package everything into a pod and not need to have binaries on disk.
 This allows the CNI plugins to be isolated in the pod and the pod will never need to mount /opt/cni/bin or /etc/cni/net.d.
 This offers a potentially more ability to control execution.
 Keep in mind CNI is the implementation however when this is used chaining is still available.